WalletScrutiny/WalletScrutinyCom/_android/com.flitaa.app.md

 We tried to sign up through the site, however the registration form only accepted numbers from Ghana, Kenya, and Nigeria.

+The terms of use located at the footer of the home page, only points to the same page.

 ## Verdict